samm81/samm81.github.io/_posts/2018-09-29-sea-salt-cold-foam-cold-brew-milk-tea.md

 Or SSCFCBMT for short.

 The first time I encountered sea salt cold foam milk tea (or milk cap milk tea or cheese cap milk tea) was as a new addition to the menu of the Kung Fu Tea I frequented back during undergrad.
-Being an adventurous guy I decided to give it a try.
+Being an adventurous guy, I decided to give it a try.
 It was served as a normal milk tea with a generous layer of cream at the top and I shook it all together on reflex, as I had learned long ago that this was the [correct way to drink boba][1].
 I took a sip and was repulsed - it was salty!
 What the hell was this??
 I finished about half of it and tossed it out.

 [1]: https://www.quora.com/How-can-I-drink-bubble-tea-to-ensure-that-I-finish-the-bubbles-and-the-tea-at-around-the-same-time